Any person who keeps honeybees must register as a beekeeper every 12 months.

 You must register regardless of the:

-- nucleus hives
+- number of hives

 New beekeepers must register using the: